About Me

 UCSD Cohort Mentoring Program

-This program is run by the UCSD Physical Sciences and is a great resource for underrepresented students.
-In this program, underrepresented undergraduates have the
+This program is run by the UCSD Physical Sciences and is a great resource for undergraduate students.
+In this program,students have the

 opportunity to be mentored by graduate students both on school work and on job and graduate school applications.
 I was a Cohort Program Mentor from 2022-2023